davisjam/davisjam.github.io/_pages/research.md

 Quality is often approached dualistically &mdash; technical or social, but not both.
 We aim to unite these perspectives.

-- Designing high-quality systems requires technical sophistication.
+- We believe that designing a high-quality system requires technical sophistication.
-- Designing high-quality systems requires considering how humans will use it.
+- We also believe that designing a high-quality system requires considering how humans will use it.

 Call this what you will: human-in-the-loop, a socio-technical perspective, etc.
-We believe it is the only way to reach truly high-quality computing systems.
+We believe it is the only way to achieve truly high-quality computing systems.

 ### Vision and Mission